MontechStudiosINC/Grants-Program/applications/PolarisWallet.md

 ## Development Status :open_book:

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
-This could be:
 - https://docs.google.com/document/d/11SL_CjCBApTa3UPj9Hii4kLIcXaPO8nwVmraYyw0XHM/edit
 - Preliminary Designs - https://www.figma.com/design/MCHgoPbuSiweOuxucSHmyV/Polaris-Wallet?node-id=0-1